grey1689/litersta/README.md

 # Software Abilities<br>
 <br>
 <b>Similarity Scoring</b><br>
-Similarity scoring is used to locate text documents that are similar to a selected few.<br>
+Similarity scoring is used to locate text documents that are similar to a selected few.
+A small subset of documents is chosen and each document within the subset is scored based on its similarity to the documents in the population.<br>
 <br>
 <b>Machine Learning</b><br>
 Normalization, categorization, and clustering are used when preparing text for similarity scoring and sentiment analysis.<br>